 Applesauce – In addition to being a yummy snack, it can replace oils and eggs in baking recipes for a healthier option.

 Vanilla Extract – This is used in everything from cookies, to cakes, to puddings, to whipped cream.
 It’s pricey but necessary.
 You can also make your own by slicing vanilla beans open and placing them in a jar of vodka for about 3 months.

 Chocolate Chips – In addition to those fabulous homemade chocolate chip cookies, they can be added to snack mixes and homemade granola bars.

 Nuts – A great snack as well as a mix-in ingredient for a variety of recipes.

 Simple cooking tips for the kitchen allow you to eat healthier and reduce high quantities of sugar and processed foods.
 Another great perk of homemade meals is that they’re often less expensive than the ready-made versions.
-With a few simple recipes in your lineup, kitchen tools that are effective at a self-sufficient lifestyle, and a meal plan to get you through the week, you can easily prepare fresh meals in a short amount of time.
+With a few simple recipes in your lineup, kitchen tools that are effective for a self-sufficient lifestyle, and a meal plan to get you through the week, you can easily prepare fresh meals in a short amount of time.